idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 ## Linear FV Variables

-Linear variables provide moose interfaces for variables which contribute to linear systems.
-The following list summarizes the main differences compared to FV moose variables that contribute to a Newton system:
+Linear variables are designed only to contribute to linear systems.
+The following list summarizes the main differences compared to [finite volume variables](MooseVariableFVReal.md) that contribute to a Newton system:

 - The linear variable does not support automatic differentiation.
 - The gradient computation is not located within the variable, it is populated in an external loop.
 This will be further discussed below.
-- There are no data members for holding and computing quadrature-point-based quantities.
-- The linear variable only supports data interaction with other moose systems through the functor system.
+- The data members that enable quadrature-based evaluation of the variable are only used when interfacing with other MOOSE systems such as [UserObjects](UserObject.md), [AuxKernels](AuxKernel.md) or [Postprocessors](Postprocessor.md).
+These data members are not used during the solve.

 ## Linear FV Kernels